00fox/Ds2vJoy/README.md

 - INTERRUPT: same as 'Interrupt' condition, but time dependent
 - NO_SUSTAIN: same as 'No sustain' condition, but time dependent
 - PAUSE: same as 'Pause' condition, but time dependent
+- BEEP1/BEEP2/BEEP3: Different beep sounds
+- RESET_STATS: Reset All stats (see Efficiency)
+- ADDSTAT1-8: Add a counter on a stat of your choice (1 to 8) (see Efficiency)
+- MINIMIZE/RESTORE: Put main window minimized or restore it

 ______________________________________________________________________________________ Example